Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable land and water management to protect salmon habitats.

-Requirements: Farms, vineyards, urban developments, and businesses must implement practices that reduce water pollution, enhance soil health, restore riparian areas, and minimize harmful runoff.
+What are the Requirements: Farms, vineyards, urban developments, and businesses must implement practices that reduce water pollution, enhance soil health, restore riparian areas, and minimize harmful runoff.
 Independent site assessments ensure compliance.

-Description: Salmon-Safe certifies land and water management practices that protect water quality and maintain healthy habitats for salmon and other aquatic life.
+What does it mean: Salmon-Safe certifies land and water management practices that protect water quality and maintain healthy habitats for salmon and other aquatic life.

 Link: Salmon-Safe